Key Takeaways

 Practical Information about Cluj-Napoca

-Cluj-Napoca, the main medical and academic center of Transylvania, stands out for its accessibility and high European standards of service.
+Cluj-Napoca, the main medical and academic centre of Transylvania, stands out for its accessibility and high European standards of service.

-“Avram Iancu” International Airport connects the city directly to major European destinations, making travel easy and convenient for international patients choosing the Dentaturism program.
+“Avram Iancu” International Airport connects the city directly to major European destinations, making travel easy and convenient for international patients choosing the Dentaturism experience.

 Modern infrastructure, reliable services, and a high level of safety all contribute to a pleasant and stress-free experience throughout your dental stay.